-In an effort to help conserve energy and reduce carbon dioxide emissions, the Department of Energy (DOE) has initiated new water heater regulations that will take effect in April 16, 2015.
+We have answers.
+The Department of Energy (DOE), in an effort to help conserve energy and reduce carbon dioxide emissions, has initiated new water heater regulations that will take effect in April 16, 2015.
 Besides updating code restrictions, the DOE is requiring manufacturers to add more insulation which will require additional ventilation.
 These changes will effect gas, oil, and electric water heater manufacturing practices and require higher prices from manufacturing to wholesalers, installers and onto consumers.

 We understand that you may have a few questions.
 Know that we’re here to help.
 In the meantime, you may find these Frequently Asked Questions helpful: